M. Lee Pelton

 As a college president for 23 years, he led with a core belief that higher education must serve to deepen students’ appreciation of humanities.
 He believes that the nation still looks to colleges and universities to solve its most pressing problems and, as such, college and university presidents have an obligation – in addition to broad mission driven duties on their campuses – to engage in the larger society.
 To Pelton, nurturing the humanistic spirit also goes hand in hand with confronting and trying to solve the urgent moral and social problems of the moment.

-Pelton has combined authentic leadership, civic engagement, and a deep commitment to social justice with his skill and vision for growing institutional capacity and effectiveness.
+Pelton has combined authentic leadership, civic engagement and a deep commitment to social justice with his skill and vision for growing institutional capacity and effectiveness.
 The result has been a legacy of stronger, more diverse institutions that have expanded opportunities for students.
 Along the way, Pelton often has been recognized as a civic and education leader, both regionally and nationally.

 While a college president, Pelton emerged as a powerful national voice on social issues and the value of liberal arts education.
 In the aftermath of the Sandy Hook mass shooting, he gathered over 250 college and university presidents to sign a letter asking President Obama to assist in establishing common-sense gun legislation.
 He has been active nationally and written widely in support of affirmative action, beginning with the 2003 Michigan University and Law School Supreme Court cases.
 Pelton has advocated for college in prison initiatives, seeing firsthand the effectiveness of Emerson College’s prisoner undergraduate degree program.

-Following the murder of George Floyd in May 2020, Pelton’s essay America is on Fire, reflects powerfully on the significance of Floyd’s death with a frank and honest reference to his own experiences in America.
+Following the murder of George Floyd in May 2020, Pelton’s essay America is on Fire, reflected powerfully on the significance of Floyd’s death with a frank and honest reference to his own experiences in America.
 His essay quickly and widely spread, having reached an audience of more than 6 million people around the globe.
 Forbes Magazine placed it at the top of its list of the five most noteworthy writings that appeared after the George Floyd incident.

 Pelton began his academic career at Harvard University, where he earned a Ph.D. in English literature with an academic focus on 19th-century British prose and poetry.
-He taught English and American literature at Harvard University, Colgate University, Dartmouth College and Willamette Univesity.
+He taught English and American literature at Harvard University, Colgate University, Dartmouth College and Willamette University.
 He served on the Harvard Board of Overseers and as vice-chair of its executive committee.
 After Harvard, Pelton served as dean of the college at Colgate University and Dartmouth College.
 He graduated from Wichita State University, located in his hometown.

 He is an elected member of the American Academy of Arts and Sciences.